 Table 7.
-Contraindications1-7
+Contraindications1-8

-Contraindication Single-Entity Agents Combination Products Contramucation Anagrelide Clopidogrel Dipyridamole Prasugrel Ticagrelor Ticlopidine Aspirin/ Dipyridamole Active pathological bleeding - > - > ~ ~ - Children and teenagers with viral infection because of the risk of Reye syndrome - - - - - - • Hematopoietic disorders or a past history of either thrombotic thrombocytopenic purpura or aplastic anemia - - - - - • - Hemostatic disorder - 1 - 1 - → - History of intracranial hemorrhage - ı - ı > - - Hypersensitivity to any product ingredient - ✓ • ~ • • · • Known allergy to nonsteroidal anti- inflammatory drugs - - - - - - ~ Prior transient attack or stroke - 1 - > - - - Severe hepatic impairment > - - - ~ ~ - Syndrome of asthma, rhinitis and nasal polyps - - - - - - •
+Contraindication Single e-Entity Agen ts Combination Products Contraindication Anagrelide Clopidogrel Dipyridamole Prasugrel Ticagrelor Ticlopidine Vorapaxar Aspirin/ Dipyridamole Active pathological bleeding - ~ - ~ ~ ~ > - Children and teenagers with viral infection because of the risk of Reye syndrome - - - - - - - ~ Hematopoietic disorders or a past history of either thrombotic thrombocytopenic purpura or aplastic anemia - - - - - ~ - - Hemostatic disorder - - - - - ~ - - History of intracranial hemorrhage - - - - ~ - > - History of stroke or transient ischemic attack - - - - - - > Hypersensitivity to any product ingredient ~ ~ ~ ~ ~ ~ > ~ Known allergy to nonsteroidal anti-inflammatory drugs - - - - - - - ~ Prior transient attack or stroke - - - ~ - - - - Severe hepatic impairment ~ - - - ~ ~ - Syndrome of asthma, rhinitis and nasal polyps - - - - - - - ~

-Black Box Warning for Plavix® (clopidogrel)2
+Black Box Warning for Plavix[®] (clopidogrel)2

-Diminished effectiveness in poor metabolizers: The effectiveness of clopidogrel is dependent on its activation to an active metabolite by the cytochrome P450 (CYP 450) system, principally CYP2C19.
-Poor metabolizers treated with clopidogrel at recommended doses exhibit higher cardiovascular event rates following acute coronary syndrome or percutaneous coronary intervention than patients with normal CYP2C19 function.
-Tests are available to identify a patient's CYP2C19 genotype and can be used an as aid in determining therapeutic strategy.
+The effectiveness of Plavix[®] is dependent on its activation to an active metabolite by the cytochrome P450 (CYP) system, principally CYP2C19.
+Plavix[®] at recommended doses forms less of that metabolite and has a smaller effect on platelet function in patients who are CYP2C19 poor metabolizers.
+Poor metabolizers with acute coronary syndrome or undergoing percutaneous coronary intervention treated with Plavix[®] at recommended doses exhibit higher cardiovascular event rates than do patients with normal CYP2C19 function.
+Tests are available to identify a patient's CYP2C19 genotype; these tests can be used as an aid in determining therapeutic strategy.
 Consider alternative treatment or treatment strategies in patients identified as CYP2C19 poor metabolizers.

-Black Box Warning for Effient® (prasugrel)4
+Black Box Warning for Effient[®] (prasugrel)4

-Bleeding risk: Prasugrel can cause significant, sometimes fatal, bleeding.
-Do not use prasugrel in patients with active pathological bleeding or a history of transient ischemic attack or stroke.
-In patients 75 years of age and older, prasugrel is generally not recommended because of the increased risk of fatal and intracranial bleeding and uncertain benefit, except in high-risk situations (patients with diabetes or a history of prior myocardial infarction) in which its effect appears to be greater and its use may be considered.
-Do not start prasugrel in patients likely to undergo urgent coronary artery bypass graft surgery.
-When possible, discontinue prasugrel at least seven days prior to any surgery.
-Additional risk factors for bleeding include body weight less than 60 kg, propensity to bleed, and concomitant use of medications that increase the risk of bleeding (e.g., warfarin, heparin, fibrinolytic therapy, chronic use of nonsteroidal anti-inflammatory drugs).
-Suspect bleeding in any patient who is hypotensive and has recently undergone coronary angiography, percutaneous coronary intervention), coronary artery bypass graft surgery, or other surgical procedures in the setting of prasugrel.
-If possible, manage bleeding without discontinuing prasugrel.
-Discontinuing prasugrel, particularly in the first few weeks after acute coronary syndrome, increases the risk of subsequent cardiovascular events.
+- Effient[®] can cause significant, sometimes fatal, bleeding. - Do not use Effient[®] in patients with active pathological bleeding or a history of transient ischemic attack or stroke. - In patients ≥75 years of age, Effient[®] is generally not recommended, because of increased risk of fatal and intracranial bleeding and uncertain benefit, except in high-risk situations (patients with diabetes or a history of prior MI), where its effect appears to be greater and its use may be considered. - Do not start Effient[®] in patients likely to undergo urgent coronary artery bypass graft surgery (CABG).
+When possible, discontinue Effient[®] at least 7 days prior to any surgery. - Additional risk factors for bleeding include: body weight <60 kg; propensity to bleed; concomitant use of medications that increase the risk of bleeding (e.g., warfarin, heparin, fibrinolytic therapy, chronic use of non-steroidal anti-inflammatory drugs [NSAIDs]) - Suspect bleeding in any patient who is hypotensive and has recently undergone coronary angiography, percutaneous coronary intervention (PCI), CABG, or other surgical Procedures in the setting of Effient[®]. - If possible, manage bleeding without discontinuing Effient[®].
+Discontinuing Effient[®], particularly in the first few weeks after acute coronary syndrome, increases the risk of subsequent cardiovascular events.

-Black Box Warning for Brilinta® (ticagrelor)5
+Black Box Warning for Brilinta[®] (ticagrelor)5